reakkiio/test35810/LEGAL_NOTICE.md

 ## Liability Limitation

-> ⚖️ **LEGAL NOTE**:

 In no event and under no legal theory, whether in tort (including negligence), contract, or otherwise, unless required by applicable law (such as deliberate and grossly negligent acts) or agreed to in writing, shall any Contributor be liable to You for damages, including any direct, indirect, special, incidental, consequential, or exemplary damages of any character arising as a result of this License or out of the use or inability to use the Work.

 ---

 ## No Warranties

+> [!WARNING]
-**`⚠️ WARNING:`** The Work is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of:
+> The Work is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of:
-- TITLE
+> - TITLE
-- NON-INFRINGEMENT
+> - NON-INFRINGEMENT
-- MERCHANTABILITY
+> - MERCHANTABILITY
-- FITNESS FOR A PARTICULAR PURPOSE
+> - FITNESS FOR A PARTICULAR PURPOSE

 You are solely responsible for determining the appropriateness of using or redistributing the Work and assume any risks associated with Your exercise of permissions under this License.